Alex-Teteria/Audio-spectrum-visualizer-on-MicroPython-with-16x16-LED-screen/README.md

 # Audio spectrum visualizer on ESP32 with 16x16 LED screen
-Calculation of the audio signal spectrum and its display on the WS2812B RGB LED panel using the ESP32 microcontroller under MicroPython.
+Calculation of the audio signal spectrum and its display on the WS2812B RGB LED panel using MicroPython on the ESP32 microcontroller.

 ## Зміст